lepoco/forward/README.md

 ## How to install it?

 Simply upload files to your hosting using FTP or on your test environment.
 Installation will start from the root directory.
 Just press "Install".
-It's easy: D
+It's easy :D

 ### Available full language versions